Stackclash/5e-vault/5. Mechanics/Bestiary/Undead/Sword Wraith Warrior (MPMM).md

 aliases: ["Sword Wraith Warrior"]
 ---
 # Sword Wraith Warrior
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-239, Mordenkainen's Tome of Foes p.
-241*
+239*

 Sword wraith warriors are most often found on ancient battlefields where soldiers were hemmed in and slaughtered without quarter.